-- The London Gazette of 29 May 1945 (PDF) carries a notice of a Special Resolution passed at an Extraordinary General Meeting of Rutter Bros Ltd, resolving that the company should be wound up voluntarily.
-The London Gazette of 22 November 1946 (PDF) gives notice of a General Meeting of the company “to receive the account of the Liquidator showing how the winding-up of the Company has been conducted and its property disposed of”, showing that the liquidation did go ahead.
+- Page 2723 of the 29 May 1945 London Gazette carries a notice of a Special Resolution passed at an Extraordinary General Meeting of Rutter Bros Ltd, resolving that the company should be wound up voluntarily.
+Page 5745 of the 22 November 1946 issue gives notice of a General Meeting of the company “to receive the account of the Liquidator showing how the winding-up of the Company has been conducted and its property disposed of”, showing that the liquidation did go ahead.

 - Rutter Bros is listed in Ward’s, Heath’s, and Kent’s street directories until 1956.
 In Kent’s 1955 and 1956 directories it’s listed as “Rutter Bros (prop.
 J G Murdock & Co Ltd)”.
 1955 planning application viewed on microfiche at Croydon Council offices (ref 28844).
 Note the different spelling; while the notes I took on the planning application definitely have “Murdoch” rather than “Murdock”, I could well have written it down wrong, and I didn’t have time to go back and check before this article went to press.